-a.
+- a.
 Phones and Beepers: On exam days, please have cellular phones and/or beepers turned off and removed from your desk surface.
 Please remove all phone ear pieces and/or Blue-Tooth devices.
 You may not use your wireless phone as a calculator or as a time piece on exam days.
-I have a zero tolerance policy regarding cellular phones ringing on exam day...if your phone rings, buzzes, or an alarm goes off, I take up your exam and you receive the grade you have earned on the work completed to that point.
-On

-- lecture days, as a courtesy to me and to your classmates, I will appreciate your having cellular phones and/or beepers turned off.
+On lecture days, as a courtesy to me and to your classmates, I will appreciate your having cellular phones and/or beepers turned off.
 If you believe you need an exception to this policy, please discuss it with me. - b.
-Calculators: You may use your own calculator on exam days.
+Calculators: You may use your own simple calculator on exam days (no graphing calculator or other calculator with the ability to store notes).
 You may not use your cell-phone as a calculator. - c.
 No books or notes may be used during exams.
 All material you bring to class with you must be placed on the floor. - d.
 I will supply all "scratch" paper. - e.
 I reserve the right to seat and/or re-seat any student before or during an exam. - f.
 Please come to class ten (10) minutes early on exam days and be ready to begin immediately when class is scheduled to start. - g.
 On exam days, please bring a picture ID to class.
-When you turn in your exam, I will ask to see your picture ID - h.
+I will check IDs.

+h.
 At the end of exams I will call for your papers and will collect all outstanding exams.
 If you do not relinquish your exam upon my request, a zero (0) will be recorded for your exam grade.